Anoobis5/School_District_Analysis/README.md

 ![9th grader scores RnM NaN](https://user-images.githubusercontent.com/84881187/124371771-01787580-dc53-11eb-9356-f1a44a7e0ae5.PNG)

-How is the district summary affected?
-How is the school summary affected?
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 By replacing the ninth graders' math and reading scores with NaN, it resulted in the following changes in Thomas High School's performance relative to other schools:
   1. The overall passing percentage for Thomas High School fell to 65%